 Management and User Groups

 Anybody who has fished in Alaska is familiar with ADF&G, but most aren’t aware of the NPFMC.
-The NPFMC is one of multiple regional fisheries councils established by the Magnuson-Stevenson Act of 1972.
+The NPFMC is one of multiple regional fisheries councils established by the Magnuson-Stevens Act of 1976.
 Ideally, having regional fisheries management was to have regional stakeholders involved in the process to make sure nobody was left out when allocating catch among user groups.
 A sound concept, but greed and human nature has put overall long-term, sustainable health of certain species at risk to maximize economic value of other species.
-Currently there is noise in Congress to change some wording in the Magnuson-Stevenson Act to prioritize sustainability over economic value, which should be a huge win for recreational and subsistence users as well as the fish.
+Currently there is noise in Congress to change some wording in the Magnuson-Stevens Act to prioritize sustainability over economic value, which should be a huge win for recreational and subsistence users as well as the fish.

 trawl fishing